magwenelab/WeavePop/README.md

 ### CNV calling

+This files are produced if you activate this module, the plotting module or the database module.

 | Path | Description |
 | :---------------- | ----: |
 | `01.Samples/cnv/{sample}/cnv_calls.tsv` | Table of deleted and duplicated regions in each sample and their overlap with repetitive sequences.
 Positions are 1-Based.|